eme-hache/indra-technical-test/README.md

-# Prueba técnica Indra
+# Indra Technical Test
 ---

 **Instrucciones para la ejecución del proyecto**

-1. Clonar el repositorio.
+1. Clone the repository.
-2. Abrir una consola en la carpeta del repositorio.
+2. Open a console in the repository folder.
-3. Ejecutar `npm install`.
+3. Run `npm install`.
-4. Por último, ejecutar `npm run dev`.
+4. Finally, execute `npm run dev`.
-5. Entrar en el navegador a `localhost:3000`.
+5. Go to `localhost:3000`  in your browser.